-59. Personal Data is gathered and stored in line with the University’s obligations under data protection legislation including the General Data Protection Regulation (GDPR).
+61. Personal Data is gathered and stored in line with the University’s obligations under data protection legislation including the Data Protection Act (2018) and the General Data Protection Regulation (GDPR) as retained by the laws of the United Kingdom following Brexit (UK GDPR).
 This means that confidentiality will be respected and that appropriate security measures will be taken to prevent unauthorised disclosure.

-64. The University may disclose student data to third parties in line with external and statutory requirements, including the requirements of external collaborations or partnerships with other educational institutions or providers.
-Any such disclosure of student data will be made in line with the parameters of the GDPR and the provisions made within the University policy on Data Protection.
+66. The University may disclose student data to third parties in line with external and statutory requirements, including the requirements of external collaborations or partnerships with other educational institutions or providers.
+Any such disclosure of student data will be made in line with the parameters of the Data Protection Act (2018) and UK GDPR and the provisions made within the University policy on Data Protection.

-66. How, and the extent to which, the University will process your personal data is set out in the University’s: Privacy Notice; Data Protection (GDPR) Policy; Data Protection (GDPR) Guidance Handbook.
+68. How, and the extent to which, the University will process your personal data is set out in the University’s: Privacy Notice; Data Protection Policy; Data Protection Guidance Handbook.